Jrogbaaa/Number-3/README.md

 GOOGLE_CLIENT_SECRET=your_google_client_secret
 NEXTAUTH_URL=https://your-vercel-url.vercel.app
 NEXTAUTH_SECRET=your_nextauth_secret
+DATABASE_URL=your_database_url
 ```

-Don't forget to add your production callback URL to the Google Cloud Console:
+4. Add your production callback URL to the Google Cloud Console OAuth configuration:
 ```
 https://your-vercel-url.vercel.app/api/auth/callback/google
 ```

+5. Important Vercel deployment notes:
+   - The Prisma schema is automatically generated during build
+   - Database connectivity is established via the DATABASE_URL environment variable
+   - Authentication is handled by NextAuth.js with Google OAuth
+   - Supabase is used for data storage and retrieval

 ## Welcome Modal and First-Time Experience